 I had written him a text...
 Near the Central Coast town of Wyee are hand-made signs saying simply 'Shearer' and giving a mobile phone number.
-Great for the hobby farmers, of course, but does the shearer dream of the big mobs out West?
-And what would Banjo Patterson (to whom I apologise) have made of it:
+Practical for the hobby farmers, of course, but does the shearer dream of the big mobs out West?
+And what would Banjo Patterson (to whom I apologise) have made of it?

 Well, after I posted Clancy, people kept asking about another iconic Australian character, and whether his spirit lived on in the twenty-first century...

 There were ripples on the lattes for the rumour had been spread